Wrassee/Aprod/replit.md

 # OTIS APROD (Acceptance Protocol Document) Application

 ## Overview
 This full-stack TypeScript application digitalizes the OTIS elevator acceptance protocol process.
 It guides users through a step-by-step questionnaire, enables error documentation with images, generates PDFs, and supports sharing.
-The system operates in both Hungarian and German, aiming to streamline and standardize the acceptance process, reduce manual errors, and improve efficiency for OTIS technicians.
+The system operates in both Hungarian and German with **complete multilingual support across all interfaces** (main app, admin panel, and authentication screens), aiming to streamline and standardize the acceptance process, reduce manual errors, and improve efficiency for OTIS technicians.
 The project envisions a future of fully digitized and seamlessly integrated elevator inspection and acceptance procedures within existing OTIS systems.

 ## User Preferences
 Preferred communication style: Simple, everyday language (Hungarian preferred).